 Insurance companies price in a cost of capital spread to the premium basis, which we estimate to be ~60-80bp p.a. for retirees to up to ~100bp p.a. for non-retirees.
 This means that the projected return on matching assets held is higher by 60-100bp than the associated discount rate used for the premium basis.

 We believe self-managed solutions can be executed at a lower expected funding cost than an insurance buyout as it avoids any cost of capital.
 However, the trade-off is the plan sponsor retains some residual risk, which would be mitigated or hedged to the extent feasible or desirable.
 Figure 3 shows the required funding level to defease a sample set of obligations with a cashflow-matching strategy of different underlying target credit ratings.
 The light green bars are strategies consisting only of public investment grade corporate bonds and/or Treasuries.
-The dark green bar follows an investment strategy similar in nature to that held by a typical annuity carrier seeking to invest to match cashflow obligations and allocating up to 40% in high quality private credit investments.
+The dark green bar follows an investment strategy similar in nature to that held by a typical annuity carrier seeking to invest to match cashflow obligations and allocating up to 40% in high quality private credit investments with the remaining 60% primarily in public investment grade bonds and Treasuries.

 Figure 4: Illustrative cost of in-plan liability matching solutions9